hoodaajay99/cryptography-openssl-kernel-crypto/docs/04-Cryptography-Introduction/06-Common-Terms-in-Cryptography.md

 Information Security is basically the practice of preventing unauthorized access, use, disclosure, disruption, modification, inspection, recording or destruction of information.
 Information can be physical or electrical one.

+## Plaintext

+Plain text is the original data which can be easily read and interpreted by anyone having access to it.

+## Ciphertext

+Ciphertext is the garbled data which can not be easily read and interpreted by anyone having access to it.

+## Encryption

+Process to convert Plaintext to Ciphertext.
+Encryption is usually done at the sender side.

+## Decryption

+Decryption is the process to convert Ciphertext to Plaintext.
+Decryption is usually done at the receiver side.

 ## Cryptology

 Cryptology is the science concerned with data communication and storage in secure and usually secret form.
 It encompasses both cryptography and cryptanalysis.